MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-QuarantinePolicy.md

 ## PARAMETERS

 ### -Identity
-The Identity parameter specifies the quarantine tag you want to modify.
-You can use any value that uniquely identifies the quarantine tag.
+The Identity parameter specifies the quarantine policy you want to modify.
+You can use any value that uniquely identifies the quarantine policy.
 For example:

 - Name
 - Distinguished name (DN)